-Our Board of Directors has determined that it does not have an audit committee member that qualifies as an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K. We believe that the Board members are collectively capable of analyzing and evaluating our financial statements and understanding internal controls and procedures for financial reporting.
-In addition, we believe that retaining an independent director who would qualify as an "audit committee financial expert" would be overly costly and burdensome and is not warranted in our circumstances given the early stages of our development and the fact that we have not generated revenues to date.
+Our Board of Directors has determined that it does not have an audit committee member qualifies as an "audit committee financial expert" as defined in Item 407(d)(5) (ii) of Regulation S-K. We believe that the Board members are collectively capable of analyzing and evaluating our financial statements and understanding internal controls and procedures for financial reporting.